What Is Oil Painting? 8 Things Beginners Should Know

-All you really need to get started are a few essential tools—paints, brushes, and canvases—and a willingness to experiment.
-Mistakes will happen, but they’re part of the artistic journey.
-With the right guidance, you can skip common frustrations and focus on unlocking your creative potential.
+All you really need to get started are a few essential tools - paints, brushes, and canvases, and a willingness to experiment.
+Mistakes will happen, but art is a creative process and errors are fun!

 As Gerhard Richter puts it,